alokverma6597/react-fluid-component/README.md

 Overview
 --------
-A React Component that based on D3 and use for liquid Cotainer .
+A React Component that based on D3 and use for liquid Container .

 ```
 <FluidLevel id="fillguage" height={200} width={200} value={0.60} />